ropensci/popler/README.md

 ------------------------------------------------------------------------

-We prodive three ancillary functions to facilitate the use of the objects downloaded through `pplr_get_data()`.
+We provide three ancillary functions to facilitate the use of the objects downloaded through `pplr_get_data()`.
 First, `pplr_metadata_url()` opens up a webpage containing study details.
 Before doing scientific analyses, we urge the users to review the peculiarities of each dataset by vetting their online documentation.
 Second, `pplr_cov_unpack()` transforms the data contained in the `covariates` column of each downloaded dataset into separate columns.
 This can or cannot be useful depending on the objectives of the user.
 Note: you can also transform covariates into a data frame directly through `pplr_get_data()` by providing the function with argument `cov_unpack = TRUE`.
 Third, `pplr_citation()` produces a citation for each downloaded dataset.

 ### Data validation